cirruslabs/cirrus-ci-docs/docs/guide/linux.md

   accel_check_script: emulator -accel-check
 ```

-!!! warning "Scheduling Times of KVM-enabled Containers"
+!!! warning "Limitations of KVM-enabled Containers"
-    Because of the additional virtualization layer, it takes about a minute extra to acquire necessary resources to start a task.
+    Because of the additional virtualization layer, it takes about a minute to acquire the necessary resources to start such tasks.
+    KVM-enabled containers are backed by dedicated VMs which restrict the amount of CPU resources such tasks can use: the value of `cpu`
+    must be `1` or an even integer.
+Values like `0.5` or `3` are not supported for KVM-enabled containers

 ### Working with Private Registries